9 things to look for in an rock-solid event payment system

 Having an event payment system that utilizes email to notify customers and attendees is very important and for two reasons.
 1) You need to be able to quickly and efficiently send invoices to clients or invitations/reminders to potential attendees.
 2) You need to be able to notify clients and attendees in a timely fashion that their payment has been received or their transaction has been processed.

-Knowing the current status of payments and revenues is vital to any venue or event planning business, which is why customizable reports and informative dashboards are a huge asset.
-They let you know the status of things like open invoices, ticket sales and recent payments in a snap, allowing you to make informed decisions about your business.
+Knowing the current status of payments and revenues is vital to any venue or event planning business, which is why it's important that your event payment system has customizable event reports and informative event dashboards.
+They let you know the status of things like open invoices, overdue payments, ticket sales and recent payments in a snap, allowing you to see where you stand with all event payment processing transactions and manual payments so you can make informed decisions about your business.

 The advantages of using Web-based software are pretty well-documented by now (like no need to maintain software on your devices, no downloads or installation, no fees for updates/upgrades, no data loss if your computer or device fails, etc.), but you should also consider an event payment system that is mobile-friendly so you can use it on any device - smartphones, tablets, laptops and desktops - anytime, anywhere.